"...we believe that all people, wherever they were born, deserve a healthy environment with clean air, clean water, and a stable climate."

-Oregon PSR opposes Initiative Petition 22 (IP 22), an attempt by the anti-immigrant hate group Oregonians for Immigration Reform (OFIR) to repeal our state’s 30-year-old inclusivity law (ORS 181A.820) prohibiting the use of state and local resources to enforce federal immigration law.
+Oregon PSR opposes Measure 105 (formerly Initiative Petition 22 or IP 22), an attempt by the anti-immigrant hate group Oregonians for Immigration Reform (OFIR) to repeal our state’s 30-year-old inclusivity law (ORS 181A.820) prohibiting the use of state and local resources to enforce federal immigration law.
 OFIR is recognized by the Southern Poverty Law Center as a nativist extremist group with ties to white nationalism.
-If successful, IP 22 would put repealing our 1987 inclusivity law, which is strongly supported by state and local law enforcement, onto Oregon's November 2018 ballot.
+If successful, Measure 105 would put repealing our 1987 inclusivity law, which is strongly supported by state and local law enforcement, onto Oregon's November 2018 ballot.

-IP 22 is presented as a law-and-order measure to require local authorities to assist federal immigration enforcement.
-The 1987 inclusivity law that IP 22 would repeal was put into place because law enforcement were racially profiling Latinos and conducting raids in their homes, workplaces, and houses of worship.
+Measure 105 is presented as a law-and-order measure to require local authorities to assist federal immigration enforcement.
+The 1987 inclusivity law that Measure 105 would repeal was put into place because law enforcement were racially profiling Latinos and conducting raids in their homes, workplaces, and houses of worship.
 OFIR's main marketing ploy in general and with this bill is that immigration is bad for the environment.
 There is no factual basis for such a claim.

 Why is Oregon PSR is taking a stand on this issue?